 How to Get the Most Out of This Card

-Aside from making sure you get the sign-up bonuses and using the card for all of your Expedia purchases, you can make your points stretch further by using them to book one of Expedia’s 3,500+ VIP Access hotels.
+Aside from making sure you get the sign-up bonus and using the card for all of your Expedia purchases, you can make your points stretch further by using them to book one of Expedia’s 8,000+ VIP Access hotels.
 When you book these specific hotels, your points are worth double, allowing you to wring twice the value out of your points.

 Expedia Rewards Card from Citi’s Other Features